Liu-Hy/GenoTex/datasheet.md

 **Over what timeframe was the data collected?**

-The analysis code and results were developed and submitted by bioinformaticians weekly over a period of 20 weeks.
-The specific calendar dates are not mentioned in the available materials.
+The analysis code and results were developed and submitted by bioinformaticians over two phases totaling 20 weeks: the main development phase from February to May 2024, and a supplementary phase in January 2025 to incorporate more recent data.

 **Were any ethical review processes conducted?**

 The authors mention engaging in extensive discussions and consultations to address ethical considerations and legal requirements throughout the curation process.
 They carefully examined each dataset to ensure the absence of personally identifiable information and compliance with all relevant standards.
-However, specific details about formal ethical review processes are not provided in the available materials.

 ## Preprocessing/cleaning/labeling